subhasmitasahoo/basic-auto-prompt-optimization/README.md

    * Run multiple optimization rounds
    * Select the highest-performing prompt
 ```
+Refer to https://arxiv.org/pdf/2305.03495 for more details.

-# Code
+## Code
-I think you should give it a try, so not sharing any code!
+I think you should give it a try using the shared algorithm, prompt templates and data, so not sharing any code!
 Please feel free to add a comment if you have any questions on implementation.

+## Prompts

-# Sample Initial prompt
+### Sample initial prompt
 ```
 #Task
 Categorize the custom support ticket.